tgmorris99/NeoPixelBLV_MQTT/README.md

 For the Host use either "octopi.local" or the IP Address of the RPi.
 The other inputs may remain at the default values.
 All the other options should remain unchecked except for *Enable retain flag* and *Clean Session*.

 #### Topics Tab
-Under *Event Messages* only *Activate event messages* and *Printing events* should be checked.
+Under *Event Messages* only *Activate event messages*, *Communication Events* and *Printing events* should be checked.
 For *Progress Messages* only *Activate progress messages* should be checked.
 For *Temperature messages*, *Activate temperature messages* should be checked.
 It is safe to set the threshold to zero as that will provide a regular update even when the temperature isn't changing.

 #### Status & Last Will
 Remains unchanged.